-(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in the solicitation; and (ii) Energy efficient products or services in accordance with FAR Subpart 23.2.
+(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in the solicitation; and

+(ii) Energy efficient products or services in accordance with FAR Subpart 23.2.

 (8) FAR 52.223-4 and biobased.
-Use when the contract includes the requirement for-
+Use when the contract includes the requirement forthe solicitation; and

-(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in the solicitation; and (ii) Biobased products or services in accordance with FAR Subpart 23.4.
+(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in . and

+(ii) Biobased products or services in accordance with FAR Subpart 23.4.

 (9) FAR 52.223-4 and environmentally preferable.
-Use when the contract includes the requirement for-
+Use when the contract includes the requirement forthe solicitation; and

-(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in the solicitation; and (ii) Environmentally preferable products or services in accordance with FAR Subpart 23.7.
+(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in nd

+(ii) Environmentally preferable products or services in accordance with FAR Subpart 23.7.

 (10) FAR 52.223-4, biobased and energy efficient.
-Use when the contract includes the requirement for-
+Use when the contract includes the requirement forthe solicitation;

-(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in the solicitation;
+(i) Recovered materials in accordance with FAR Subpart 23.4 and provision 52.223-4 was included in requirement for-